CMakePP/CMinx/docs/source/developer/dependencies.rst

 order to extract documentation from CMake scripts, and to integrate well with existing CMake workflows, CMinx needs to know about CMake.

+The minimum version of CMake required by CMinx is 3.14.

 ******
 Python
 ******